THM - Pickle Rick

 rtt min/avg/max/mdev = 54.986/54.986/54.986/0.000 ms

 In this case, it seems to be a Linux machine.
-Let’s do a port scan with nmap.
+Let’s perform some scans.

 ❯ nmap -p- --open -sS --min-rate 5000 -vvv -n -Pn 10.10.195.201 -oG allPorts